Norweig1an/Norweig1an.github.io/_pages/about.md

 I am an incoming Ph.D. candidate at ShanghaiTech University SIST(School of Information Science and Technology) and the Beijing Institute for General Artificial Intelligence (BIGAI),  co-supervised by **Prof. Chenxi Xiao** and **Prof. Ziyuan Jiao**.

-I hold a B.Sc. from ShanghaiTech and a M.Sc. from University of Aizu under **Prof. Yong Liu**'s supervision, and previously spent two years at Shanghai Jiao Tong University's MVIG Group working with **Prof. Cewu Lu** and **Prof.Yonglu Li**.
+I hold a B.Sc. from ShanghaiTech and a M.Sc. from University of Aizu under **Prof. Yong Liu**'s supervision, and previously spent two years at Shanghai Jiao Tong University's MVIG Group working with **Prof. Cewu Lu**.

 I'm particularly interested in the intersection of robotics and AI, my research focuses on **dexterous manipulation**, **tactile sensing**, and **end-effector design** to enable robots to interact with the physical world with human-like precision and adaptability.
 My contributions have been recognized with **Best Paper Finalist** and **Best Paper on Human-Robot Interaction** of ICRA(IEEE International Conference on Robotics and Automation).